-What happens at the University of Hohenheim's Natural and Life Sciences?
+What happens in the natural and life sciences the University of Hohenheim?
 In this public lecture series the researchers of our faculty present fascinating insights into their work.
-Open to all, within and beyond the university community, who have an interest in the fascinating latest developments in science.
-Please note that some lectures are held in German language.
+Open to all, within and beyond the university community, who have an interest in the compelling latest developments in science.
+Please note that some lectures will be held in German language.
 Sign up is not required and the entry is free of charge.

 Dr. habil.
 Martina Feger, Department of Physiology